 Our Concept Plan

 Anyone ever tried a fruit from the Davidson's Plum?!
-We look forward to taste testing it along with some white sapotes, mangoes, midyim berries, plums, macadamias...to name but a few of the many fruits and nuts we are now growing in the orchard, moving closer to our dream of community harvests of, and culinary gatherings centred on, the produce we grow through the seasons.
+We look forward to taste testing it along with some white sapotes, mangoes, midyim berries, plums, macadamias...to name but a few of the many fruits and nuts we are now growing in the orchard.
+We have started to turn our dream into reality of community harvests and culinary gatherings centred on the produce we grow or within the neighbourhood.

 In January 2015, our skilled orchard member Zoe Williamson, led a workshop with the committee and interested members to design the placement of all our future trees according to sun, water and space requirements.
 The resulting concept plan isn't set in stone though.
 Our tree list will change over time as we learn more from each other and the saplings' success or otherwise.